CZ-NIC/knot-resolver/doc/index.rst

 Modular architecture keeps the core tiny and efficient, and it provides a state-machine like API for extensions.

 .. toctree::
    :caption: Getting Started
-   :name: gettingstarted
+   :name: gettingstarted-chapter
    :maxdepth: 1

    gettingstarted-intro
    gettingstarted-install
+   gettingstarted-startup
    gettingstarted-config
-   gettingstarted-startup

 .. toctree::
    :caption: Scenarios (Use Cases)
-   :name: usecases
+   :name: scenarios-chapter
    :maxdepth: 1

    usecase-internal-resolver